 This is more of a technicality, but still good information to know.
 Big Ben is not the clock tower pictured below, but it is in fact the bell that is housed inside the clock tower that can be heard ringing through the streets of London when the hour strikes.
 The tower itself is called Elizabeth Tower or, more simply, the clock tower.

-4. A Flag above Buckingham Palace Means The Queen is Home
+4. A Flag above Buckingham Palace Means The King is Home

 It’s easy to see why people get confused by this.
-The old tradition was that the Queen’s personal flag – the Royal Standard – would fly when she was at home and no flag would fly when she wasn’t in residence.
+The old tradition was that the King’s personal flag – the Royal Standard – would fly when he was at home and no flag would fly when he wasn’t in residence.
 This tradition changed in 1997 due to the death of Princess Diana.
 A national state of mourning led to public outcry that there was no flag flying at half mast (a sign of mourning) at Buckingham Palace.

 The collective grief of the nation led to new protocol being introduced so that there would always be a flag flying at the palace, so it could be lowered to half mast in case of a death.
-When the Queen is at home The Royal Standard flies from the palace and when she isn’t at home, the Union Flag flies!
+When the King is at home The Royal Standard flies from the palace and when he isn’t at home, the Union Flag flies!

 5. Order at the Bar